Whiskey Off-Road

 Courthouse Plaza is the heart of historic downtown Prescott and the venue for many of Prescott’s 60+ annual events including the free Summer Concert Series.
 Downtown Prescott has over 700 buildings on the National Register of Historic Places and is also known for the historic Whiskey Row, the antique shops of Cortez Street and the most recent addition of bars serving locally produced craft beers and wine.

 Honoring the namesake of Prescott’s downtown, the Whiskey Off-Road pays homage to Whiskey Row with every opportunity.
-All participants who toe the start line during the three days of riding in the Prescott National Forest will have the opportunity to earn a custom designed.
+All participants who toe the start line during the three days of riding in the Prescott National Forest will have the opportunity to earn a custom designed Klean Kanteen Finishers Pint Cup.

-All they’ll need to do is finish the distance they set out to complete.
+All they’ll need to do is finish the distance they set out to complete, which is no small task.

 Those who complete their course fast enough to finish in the top five will receive a custom Whiskey Off-Road flask.
 Yes, the flask can be filled with awesomeness.